 So there I was all those years ago in a new property with a through floor lift and thinking I was very posh, haha.
 Unfortunately, this euphoria was not meant to last as I was plagued with nothing but problems with this lift.
 I had to make phone call after phone call to Notting Hill, reporting fault after fault.

-Here is a list of some of the problems I had:
+Here is a list of some of the problems I had with my first lift:

 The first problem, which happened most of the lifespan of the lift, (10 years) was the door not having enough power to close onto the latch.
 The engineer came out and seemed to fix the problem.
 A couple of days later, the same problem occurred, so yet again, I phoned my housing officer.
 You guessed it, another engineer visit.
 Again, the engineer seemed to fix the problem and go away.
 This happened repeatedly, eventually, the problem was indeed fixed.
 The main issue with this problem was, if the door wasn’t shutting, I couldn’t use the lift, therefore having to sleep on the sofa downstairs.
 Something that happened quite often!